Platon Lechitsky: Biography

 Born in the Grodno province in the family of a rural priest Alexei Nikolaevich and Sofia Alexandrovna (née Pavlovskaya) Lechitsky.
-His father graduated from the Lithuanian Theological Seminary in the first category in 1849, was ordained priest on September 14, 1851, and served in the diocese of Grodno.
-Plato Lechitsky entered the seminary in the footsteps of his father, but already in 1873 he was dismissed from grade 1 as he failed to appear for the whole academic year.
-On March 25, 1877, the young man entered the military service as a private on the rights of self-determining 3rd rank in the 7th grenadier Samogit adjutant general Count Totleben regiment, stationed in Moscow.
-And already on August 7 of that year he was sent to study at the Warsaw Infantry Junker School.
+His father graduated from the Lithuanian Theological Seminary in the first category in 1849, was ordained priest on 14 September 1851, and served in the diocese of Grodno.
+Plato Lechitsky entered the seminary in the footsteps of his father, but already in 1873, he was dismissed from grade 1 as he failed to appear for the whole academic year.
+On 25 March 1877, the young man entered the military service as a private on the rights of self-determining 3rd rank in the 7th grenadier Samogit adjutant general Count Totleben regiment, stationed in Moscow.
+And already on 7 August of that year, he was sent to study at the Warsaw Infantry Junker School.
 The future commander graduated from the 2nd category in 1879 and received the rank of praporshchik.
-October 22, 1879, he began serving in the 39th infantry reserve personnel battalion, stationed in Brest-Litovsk.
-August 26, 1880, was promoted to ensign.
-February 12, 1881 - as second lieutenants, November 8, 1887 - to headquarters captains and December 11, 1889 - to captains.
-On this rank, February 18, 1891, Lechitsky was transferred to the 6th East Siberian Line Battalion, and June 22, 1892 - to the 5th East Siberian Rifle Battalion.
-From October 24, 1893, to August 28, 1894, he studied at the Officer Rifle School, which he graduated "successfully."
-February 26, 1896, promoted to lieutenant colonel.
-November 24, 1898, with his battalion, transformed and renamed the 4th East Siberian Rifle Regiment, was sent as part of a detachment to occupy the Port Arthur fortress.
+22 October 1879, he began serving in the 39th Infantry Reserve Personnel Battalion, stationed in Brest-Litovsk.
+26 August 1880, was promoted to ensign.
+12 February 1881 - as second lieutenants, 8 November 1887 - to headquarters captains and 11 December 1889 - to captains.
+On this rank, 18 February 1891, Lechitsky was transferred to the 6th East Siberian Line Battalion and 22 June 1892 - to the 5th East Siberian Rifle Battalion.
+From 24 October 1893, to 28 August 1894, he studied at the Officer Rifle School, where he graduated "successfully."
+26 February 1896, promoted to lieutenant colonel.
+24 November 1898, with his battalion, transformed and renamed the 4th East Siberian Rifle Regiment, was sent as part of a detachment to occupy the Port Arthur fortress.

 Chinese camping

 In 1900, at the opening of hostilities against the Chinese (during the Boxer Rebellion), the 4th East Siberian Rifle Regiment was appointed to the North Manchurian detachment of General Vladimir Viktorovich Sakharov.
-Lechitsky, with 2 companies, carried out a reconnaissance on July 27 for the city of Boyans, occupied by boxers.
-From August 4 to 6, in the Sakharov detachment, Lechitsky participated in the battle near the city of Azhihe.
-Then commanding a separate detachment of 2 companies and 1 hundred security guards of the Chinese Eastern Railway, Lechitsky survived on October 3 a successful battle with boxers near the village of Fonigou, near the city of Kuanchenzi.
-When, at the beginning of 1901, an expedition was organized from the troops of the southern Manchurian detachment to eastern Mongolia, to the city of Kulo, Lechitsky commanded a convoy aimed at providing an important railway station Node in Kabanzi.
+Lechitsky, with 2 companies, carried out a reconnaissance on 27 July for the city of Boyans, occupied by boxers.
+From 4 to 6 August, in the Sakharov detachment, Lechitsky participated in the battle near the city of Azhihe.
+Then commanding a separate detachment of 2 companies and 1 hundred security guards of the Chinese Eastern Railway, Lechitsky survived on 3 October a successful battle with boxers near the village of Fonigou, near the city of Kuanchenzi.
+When, at the beginning of 1901, an expedition was organized from the troops of the southern Manchurian detachment to eastern Mongolia to the city of Kulo, Lechitsky commanded a convoy aimed at providing an important railway station Node in Kabanzi.

 Produced for fights. difference in colonels, Lechitsky was appointed temporarily commander of the 1st Siberian Rifle Regiment E.V. and military commander of Mukden.
-On September 2, 1902, Lechitsky was appointed commander of the 7th Caucasian Rifle Battalion, but, without accepting it, on November 3 received the 24th East Siberian Rifle Regiment.
+On 2 September 1902, Lechitsky was appointed commander of the 7th Caucasian Rifle Battalion, but, without accepting it, on 3 November received the 24th East Siberian Rifle Regiment.